borromeotlhs/MagicVibe/README.md

 The work downstream to set up a proper vibe code environment for qualified and experienced Model Based Systems Engineers assumes this.
 Otherwise, your assumptions will tend to reveal your ignorance to specifications you should know fairly well.
 This pollutes the intended context, forcing the user to fight battles on two fronts at the expense of code quality and potential one-shot prompt execution.

 Implicit to this vibe code setup is that you also inject your baseline corpus of understanding regarding your work environment and MagicDraw APIs.
+MagicVibe is a generalized template based off MagicDrawv2022xR2 within a TWC Server hosting environment.

 ## Formalized Syntax
 It is difficult enough to do Systems Engieering.
 Model Based Systems Engineering formalized how we think and talk about systems so humans could understand each other.
 In the same way, it is difficult to get LLM-based Agentic AIs to create working code from plain language specifications.
 MagicVibe is intended to offer assertions in order to constrain how an LLM produces what humans would call an acceptable result.